Karwia

-Karwia is a village in the administrative district of Gmina Władysławowo, within Puck County, Pomeranian Voivodeship, in northern Poland, located on the south coast of the Baltic Sea.
-It lies approximately 13 km north-west of Władysławowo, 18 km north-west of Puck, and 60 km north-west of the regional capital Gdańsk.
+Karwia (Karwiô; Karwen) is a village in the administrative district of Gmina Władysławowo, within Puck County, Pomeranian Voivodeship, in northern Poland, located on the south coast of the Baltic Sea.
 It is located within the ethnocultural region of Kashubia in the historic region of Pomerania.
 Prior to January 1, 2015, it was a part of the town Władysławowo.

 Karwia was a royal village of the Polish Crown, administratively located in the Puck County in the Pomeranian Voivodeship.